jorgt/wf-demo-howto/README.md

 For the SAP spiel about workflow and pricing options, have a look at the [introduction page](https://cloudplatform.sap.com/dmp/capabilities/us/product/SAP-Cloud-Platform-Workflow/df696e5a-d973-4ecd-8d8d-532d60aa1921) here.

 ### This document covers:
-1. activating workflow on your trial account dashboard and WebIDE
+1. Activating workflow on your trial account dashboard and WebIDE,
-1. allocating all workflow authorisation roles to your user
+1. Allocating all workflow authorisation roles to your user,
-1. optionally, installing the demo applications consisting of
+1. Optionally, installing the demo applications consisting of:
-    1. an app you can deploy to the launchpad to start a workflow
+    1. An app you can deploy to the launchpad to start a workflow,
-    1. an inbox application for your approve and reject scenarios
+    1. An inbox application for your approve and reject scenarios,
-    1. a small but complete workflow with service-, user- and script tasks
+    1. A small but complete workflow with service-, user- and script tasks,
-    1. the setup of a destination on your account if you want to showcase an API call I have prepared
+    1. The setup of a destination on your account if you want to showcase an API call I have prepared
-1. How does everything fit together
+1. How does the demo fit together:
-    1. Starting a workflow
+    1. Starting a workflow,
-    1. Birds eye view of the workflow
+    1. Birds eye view of the workflow,
-    1. What does that service do
+    1. What does that service do,
     1. Monitoring a workflow
 1. Usefull resources